matteocorti/check_ssl_cert/README.md

       --require-purpose-critical   The key usage must be critical --resolve ip                 Provide a custom IP address for the specified host
+      --resolve-over-http [server] Resolve the host over HTTP using Google or the specified server
       --rootcert-dir path          Root directory to be used for certificate validation
       --rootcert-file path         Root certificate to be used for